Abhiishek2000/Manual-Testing-Project/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Thank you for checking out this OpenCart testing project!
-We hope it serves as a valuable resource.
+I hope it serves as a valuable resource.